steveberdy/lockexp/README.md

 ```
 NOTE:
 I reported this to Microsoft security back in January 2024.
-They didn't think it was serious, so now I'm releasing my repro code publicly.
+They didn't think it was serious, so now the repro code is public.
 ```

 To get started, download the zip-file from releases and run `lockexp` in your command-line terminal.